 Bariatric surgery reduces the stomach’s storage area for food.
 After bariatric surgery, your stomach will feel full with less food.
 Since the stomach cues the brain to feel hungry, patients who have had bariatric surgery tend to eat less and feel hungry less often.
 This can help patients lose weight and feel healthier.

 The bariatric surgery team at PH includes board-certified surgeons on the medical staff of Putnam Hospital, bariatric nurses, nutritionists and physical therapists who collaborate to provide coordinated, safe and seamless care.
 Team members will keep you informed every step of the way, from pre-surgery claim processing to day-of-surgery expectations and post-surgery nutrition and exercise guidance.
 The team is dedicated to your overall health and well-being.

 Why Choose Us?

-- The bariatric surgery program at Putnam Hospital Center in Carmel is accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
+- The bariatric surgery program at Putnam Hospital in Carmel is accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
 To earn the MBSAQIP designation, Putnam Hospital underwent a rigorous review process.

-- If you live or work near Sharon Hospital, you can do all of your pre-operative visits and testing at Sharon Hospital and, if eligible, have surgery at Putnam Hospital Center.
+- If you live or work near Sharon Hospital, you can do all of your pre-operative visits and testing at Sharon Hospital and, if eligible, have surgery at Putnam Hospital.
 This collaborative program brings the benefits of the comprehensive bariatric surgery program at Putnam Hospital to residents of the Sharon, CT, community in a convenient setting.
 To get started, watch the online seminar.

 - Putnam Hospital offers private rooms with specialized bariatric equipment to ensure your comfort during your stay.